RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 4 = 100b  | end_group   | N/A                            | N/A
 5 = 101b  | fixed32     | 4 bytes (little endian)        | fixed32, sfixed32, float

-Wire types 6 = 110b or 7 = 111b, which do not exist, are indicators for a corrupted buffer.
+Wire types 6 = 110b or 7 = 111b do not exist and thus are indicators for a corrupted buffer.

 Going back to our buffer, we now know that the field uses the **ldelim** wire type, which indicates a varint length followed by this exact amount of bytes.